broskees/community-checks-list/README.md

 **All decisions must be made based on your own risk tolerance, this is not financial advice.**

+Contributions are welcome and appreciated.
+This is meant to be a _community_ checklist.
+Please contribute if you have something to add.

 If you want to use this list as a _clickable checklist_ [click here](https://htmlpreview.github.io/?https://github.com/broskees/community-checks-list/blob/main/clickable-checks.html).

 ## Checks